pgarner/pgarner.github.io/positions.md

 # PhD students

-I currently have no open PhD positions
+I currently have one open PhD position on [Bayesian Methods for Spiking Networks](https://careers.werecruit.io/en/idiap/offres/phd---bayesian-methods-for-spiking-networks-57e954).
+It is a collaboration with colleagues at Mahidol University in Bangkok.

 Otherwise, all the information is on the Idiap jobs page.
 SNSF is good for PhDs; it's real research funding including travel and without commitments to industrial partners.
 It's also a good opportunity to collaborate with interesting partners.